smartems/smartems/docs/sources/alerting/rules.md

           tsdb.elasticsearch.client:debug \
 ```

-If you want to log raw query sent to your TSDB and raw response in log you also have to set grafana.ini option `app_mode` to
+If you want to log raw query sent to your TSDB and raw response in log you also have to set smartems.ini option `app_mode` to
 `development`.